GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 ### BOM (2K or 4K)
 The board only supports a 24 pin (E)PROM.
 Default ROM size for the Big Tandy machines is 2Kbyte.
 However, they do support 4Kbyte.
-When you want to use the Phantom Clock in a standard machine, with the default content of the Boot ROM, best choice is a 2Kbyte EEPROM.
+When you want to use the Phantom Clock in a standard machine with default content of the Boot ROM, best choice is a 2Kbyte EEPROM.

 Parts needed:
-- 1x  16Kb EEPROM (24 pin). e.g. 28C16
+- 1x  16Kb EEPROM (24 pin). e.g. CAT28C16A in PDIP 24 package)
 - 1x  DS1315 Clock IC
 - 1x  32.768 MHz crystal (small footprint)
-- 1x  CR2032 Battery cell with 2 wire
+- 1x  CR2032 battery cell (3.2V) with 2 wires
 - 2x  12 pin male row header with thin (0.4 mm) pins

-Optional
+Optional parts:
 - 1x  24 pin machined or low profile socket for (E)EPROM
 - 1x  16 pin machined or low profile socket for DS13125
 - 1x  2 pin angled row header for connection of the battery
-- 1x  2 pin angled row header for A11 maniipulation when using a 32Kb EPROM.
+- 1x  2 pin short pin row header for J4, to enable A11 manipulation when using a 32Kb EPROM.

 ### PCB Assembly
 First placed on the assembly are the two row headers.
 They are inserted from the **solder** side of the board.
 After placing them they are grinded flat on the top side.\